 The Workplace Insurance Program is the OWA's major mandate.
 It advises and represents injured workers and surviving family members in their workplace insurance claims and appeals.
-Our service is delivered by staff in 15 offices across Ontario.
+Staff located in 15 offices across Ontario are dedicated to meeting clients' needs and expectations by providing professional, high quality and timely service.